- SQL Server 2005 Service Pack 3 (SP3) Cumulative Update 6

 |4.||130||On||Enabled by compatibility level||Enabled by compatibility level|

 For major releases after SQL Server 2016, Microsoft plans to continue using this servicing model for optimizer hotfixes.
 By default, or each release, any trace flag 4199 hotfixes from the previous release will be enabled in the next compatibility level.
 This means that the recommended state for customers after they migrate to the latest compatibility level will be to have trace flag 4199 disabled.
 Later hotfixes would use trace flag 4199 to enable fixes for customers who have to enable those specific hotfixes in an application.
 Customers are advised to disable trace flag 4199 after an application is upgraded to the latest compatibility level to avoid having unexpected future optimizer changes enabled on an application unexpectedly.
+That upgrading to the latest compatibility level and removing trace flag 4199 still enables all fixes that a workload was leveraging before the upgrade, just not new fixes.

 Note While many optimizer hotfixes are enabled under trace flag 4199, some use other trace flags.
 Trace flag 4199 historically covered trace flags that are widely applicable and likely to become enabled by default in a future release.
 Alternative trace flags are used in hotfixes where the conditions are very specific to only a few customers, where the fix may cause performance regressions in other kinds of applications, or where the internal functionality may see changes before it is ready to become enabled for everyone.
 Microsoft will continue to use other trace flags as needed to service the product.